harshkoli1255/Weatherwise/README.md

 *   **Dynamic Weather Dashboard:** Get real-time weather data for any city worldwide or automatically detect the user's location via browser geolocation or IP lookup.
 *   **AI-Powered Insights & Search:** The application leverages Google's Gemini model via Genkit to provide users with a smarter experience:
-    *   **Intelligent Search:** Go beyond simple city names.
-The search bar understands natural language, correcting typos and interpreting complex queries.
+    *   **Intelligent Search:** Simply type what you're thinking, and the AI will figure it out.
+It goes beyond simple city names, understanding natural language to correct typos and interpret complex queries involving landmarks, businesses, or even abbreviations.
+Just type your query and press Enter, or select from the smart suggestions.
         *   **Example (Abbreviations):** A search for `"VGU"` is understood as `"Vivekananda Global University, Jaipur"`.
         *   **Example (Landmarks):** A search for `"weather at the eiffel tower"` is interpreted as `"Eiffel Tower, Paris"`.
         *   **Example (Typos):** A search for `"new yrok"` is automatically corrected to `"New York"`.